Stage 4 lung cancer

 Treatment aims to control the cancer for as long as possible and help to reduce symptoms.

-If you are well enough you usually have chemotherapy.
+If you are well enough you usually have chemotherapy with or without immunotherapy.

-If the chemotherapy works well, you might have radiotherapy to your chest after chemotherapy.
+If your cancer responded well to chemotherapy with or without immunotherapy, you might have radiotherapy to your chest.

-After you finish treatment, you might have radiotherapy to your head.
+After you finish treatment, you might have radiotherapy to your head if your cancer has responded well to treatment.
 This treatment is called (PCR).
-You have this because it is quite common for small cell lung cancer to spread to the brain.
+You have this because it is common for small cell lung cancer to spread to the brain.
 The radiotherapy aims to kill any cancer cells that may have already spread to the brain but are still too small to see on scans.

 You might have prophylactic cranial radiotherapy if: